StackVista/stackstate-docs/setup/agent/openshift.md

 ### Supported versions

-StackState Agent v2.15.0 is supported to monitor the following versions of Kubernetes:
+StackState Agent v2.15.0 is supported to monitor the following versions of OpenShift:

 * OpenShift 4.3 - 4.8
 * Docker container runtime (not containerd, cri-o)